idio-lang/DIPS/source/implementing-idio/virtual-machine/lookups.rst

 All this double-dereferencing and extra per-module symbol and value index tables seems a bit over the top.
-It does allow us to not have to re-write the byte code.
-That is a good thing because it allows us to maintain some integrity over it which has to be a good thing.
+It does allow us to not have to re-write the byte code of pre-compiled modules (a suggestion in :ref-title:`LiSP` amongst others) which in turn allows us to maintain some integrity over it which has to be a good thing.

 The only part that is modified is the value index table -- which needn't be part of the distributed code, anyway.